sathvikabm/Endpoint_Monitor/README.md

 1) Introduced async I/O using aiohttp for faster request handling.
 2) Used asyncio.Semaphore to throttle concurrency and avoid overloading the event loop or target servers.
 3) Used asyncio.gather() to fire off checks concurrently, improving speed without losing control.
-4) Passed time_left to check_health_async to skip checks gracefully near the end of a cycle.
+4) Passed time_left to check_health_async to skip checks near the end of a cycle.